Within the Agriscience program, there are 2 programs of study; Animal Science and Horticulture.

 H or AP English III

-H Animal Science II (Small Animal) or H Horticulture II
+H Animal Science II (Companion) or H Horticulture II

 AP Calculus AB or AP Calculus BC or AP Statistics